I grow marijuana, use it, love it, and advocate it. I’ve long been an activist for total marijuana legalization.

 It was like we were starring in our very own Cheech and Chong movie.

-But there was a downside… when I ran out of pot, I became irritable, sad, shaky, and lost my appetite.
+But when I ran out of pot, I became irritable, sad, shaky, and lost my appetite.

 Sometimes when I was too high, I couldn’t remember what I’d just said or heard a few seconds ago.

-I blew off my schoolwork because my brain couldn’t process it (especially math).
+I blew off my schoolwork because my brain couldn’t process it (especially math), and I just didn’t care.

 I couldn’t carry a coherent conversation.
 I fell asleep during the day.